carbon-language/carbon-lang/docs/project/goals.md

 #### Practical safety guarantees and testing mechanisms

-Our goal is to add as much language-level safety and security to Carbon as possible when balanced against the pragmatic need for software performance, programmer ergonomics, continued support of existing/legacy Carbon code, and both migration from and interoperation with existing C and C++ code.
-This results in a hybrid strategy where we prove as much safety as we can, within these constraints, at compile time, and combine this with dynamic runtime checking and a strong testing methodology ranging from unit tests through integration and system tests all the way to coverage-directed fuzz testing.
+Our goal is to add as much language-level safety and security to Carbon as possible, using a hybrid strategy to balance other goals.
+We will do as many safety checks as we can at compile time.
+We will also provide dynamic runtime checking and a strong testing methodology ranging from unit tests through integration and system tests all the way to coverage-directed fuzz testing.
 We have specific criteria that are important for this strategy to be successful:

 **Make unsafe or risky aspects of Carbon code explicit and syntactically visible.** This will allow the software to use the precise flexibility needed and to minimize its exposure, while still aiding the reader.
 It can also help the reader more by indicating the specific nature of risk faced by a given construct.
 More simply, safe things shouldn't look like unsafe things and unsafe things should be easily recognized when reading code.

 **Common patterns of unsafe or risky code must support static checking.**
 Waiting until a dynamic check is too late to prevent the most common errors.
 A